patrickamsler/ml-notes/readme.md

 - $J_{\text{train}}$ will be high
 - $J_{\text{cv}} \gg J_{\text{train}}$

 Example for a polynomial regression model.
 First both the training and cross-validation error are high.
 The model is underfitting.
-Then the training error decreases, the cross-validation first decreases as well, but the end increases again.
+Then the training error decreases, the cross-validation first decreases as well, but then increases again.
 The model is overfitting.
 Best fit is when the cross-validation error is at minimum 4 degree.

 ![alt text](images/degree_vs_cost.png)